philliplab/philliplab.com/content/post/p004-python-indexing-overview.md

 ### Standard Python

-In normal Python, there is a convenient notation for indexing sequence objects.
+In normal Python, there is a convenient notation for indexing sequence objects (such as lists).
 This notation takes the form x[start:stop:step] where x is a sequence object (like a list).

+- start is the index of the first element to extract (start = 0 selects the first element of the sequence object).
+Default is zero.
+- stop is the index of the last element to extract.
+Default is the last element in the sequence objects.
+- step is what size steps to take between start and stop.
+1 (the default) will select every element.
+2 will select every second element and so forth.

 This allows you to easily perform operations like:

 "Retrieve every 2nd element starting from the 10th"